o-yuksel/o-yuksel.github.io/_projects/4_project.md

 In this work, I aim to develop new models that incorporate trait variation, non-linear trait correlations, and frequency-dependent fitness.
 My hypothesis is that players will acquire abilities, such as recalling and innovating their own strategies, by leveraging previous associations.
+This work pioneers models that integrate developmental memory and nonlinear trait correlations, providing a new perspective on how populations can evolve adaptive strategies through past experiences.

-In this example, two identical populations engage in a Lotka-Volterra Big Bully Game within a symmetrical setting.
+As my template, two identical populations engage in a Lotka-Volterra Big Bully Game within a symmetrical setting.
 The initial traits and sizes of these populations determine how they impact one another—for instance, a larger population tends to bully the smaller one.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
     {% include figure.liquid path="assets/img/publication_preview/lvbigbully.webp" title="LV" class="img-fluid rounded z-depth-1" %}